waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **spinner_stop:** Tile that stops spinner movement.
 - **closed_gate:** An impassable gate that is currently visible on the screen.
 Treat as a wall.
 - **open_gate:** A previously closed gate that is now open and acts as `ground`.
 - **gate_offscreen:** A gate not currently on screen.
 Its state is unknown.
-For pathfinding purposes, this is treated as potentially open to encourage exploration.
+For pathfinding purposes, this is treated as potentially open.

 # III.
 Puzzle Log
 ## A. Pokémon Mansion (Solved)